-- 1. Service is a volunteer action to meet the needs of others and improve the community, program, college, etc., as a whole.
+- Service is a volunteer action to meet the needs of others and improve the community, program, college, etc., as a whole.
 Students must submit documentation of service hours using the form provided in the Appendix.
 Examples of service activities in which respiratory care students typically engage include the college and program events.
-A minimum of 24 hours are required to meet graduation requirements, sixteen (16) hours of which will be scheduled at the UAMS 12th Street Health and Wellness Clinic following the student's first clinical rotation. - 2.
+A minimum of 24 hours are required to meet graduation requirements for BS degree students, 32 hours are required for MSRC students.
+Sixteen (16) hours must be completed at the UAMS 12th Street Health and Wellness Clinic following the student's first clinical rotation. - 2.
 Inter-professional education (IPE) is required for all students enrolling at UAMS.
 Students will complete several required "milestones" that are documented in GUS and noted on their transcripts that indicate completion of exposure, immersion and competency phases in interprofessional education.
 In addition, two transitional activities are required.
 IPE activities are designed around the Institute of Health Improvement's "Quadruple Aim" to improve the health of U.S. citizens.
 Students are personally responsible for completion of all required milestones, transition activities, and other IPE requirements as a requirement for graduation.
 (See Appendix for documentation form.)
 Part time students begin IPE milestones in their second year of study. - 3.
 Professional development refers to skills and knowledge attained for both personal development and career advancement.
 It encompasses a variety of learning opportunities out side of the regular program activities.
 Professionals are required to earn professional development credit (known as Continuing Education Credits or CEUs) on an annual basis in order to maintain their credentials or license.
 Students must submit documentation of professional development hours using the form provided in the Appendix.
 Examples of professional development include attendance at special presentations (Lunch N' Learn), the ASRC State Meeting, CEU opportunities, etc. A minimum of twelve (12) hours is required for graduation.